cthulhustig/autojimmy/README.md

 * Pip (Python package installer)

 > [!IMPORTANT]
-> If you're using Python 3.12 see
+> If you're using Python 3.12 on Windows, see
 > [Installing requirements.txt fails for Python 3.12](./docs/known_issues.md#windows-installing-requirementstxt-fails-for-python-312)

 ### Step 1: Download the Auto-Jimmy Source Code